miachm/SODS/README.md

 - Load the cell's values from an ODS file.
 - Manipulate these values.
-- Some basic formating (bold fonts, italic style...).
+- Some basic formating (bold fonts, italic style, underline...).
-- Save it back in an ODS file.
+- Save it back to an ODS file.

 This is an example of use: